A New Framework for Modelling Liquidity Pools as Mean Field Games: Model Formulation

-\begin{obs*} Note that the mean field term in our problem appears in the form of the empirical distribution of the controls $\hat{q}_t^N = \frac{1}{N} \sum_{i=1}^{N} \alpha_t^i$, rather than being represented through the empirical distribution of the states, denoted by $\mu$ in the literature.
+rather than being represented through the empirical distribution of the states, denoted by $\mu$ in the literature.
 However, in what follows, we will state the more general problem considering both distributions.
 The results will still hold for our model as it is a particular case of the general problem, where the involved functions are constant in the variable associated with the probability measure over the state space. \end{obs*}